 - Some environmental conditions do not suit this technique

-- It can be very dangerous, which depends upon the applications
+- It can be very dangerous, which depends on the applications

 Q.1 Do CADweld shots expire?